RICHARD KENT

 CLARE LLOYD

-Clare has over 20 years equine experience. gained while grooming for 3 day eventing, show jumping at International levels, and in thoroughbred racing, where she worked as yard manager and travelling head girl.
+She has a background in 3 day eventing, show jumping at International levels, and in thoroughbred racing, where she worked as yard manager and travelling head girl.

 INDUSTRY RECOGNITION

-As a measure of his standing in the breeding industry, Richard was also vice chairman of The Thoroughbred Breeders Association National Hunt Committee from 2001 to 2011, and is a staunch supporter of the British Breeding Industry.
-He has a real interest in pedigrees, about which he displays an encyclopedic knowledge, and he firmly believes that he and his stud can only succeed and prosper, if he can offer the opportunity for the Stud's clients to be successful, both in the sale ring and on the racecourse.
+As a measure of his standing in the breeding industry, Richard was vice chairman of The Thoroughbred Breeders Association National Hunt Committee from 2001 to 2011, and is a staunch supporter of the British Breeding Industry.
+He has a real interest in pedigrees, about which he displays an encyclopedic knowledge, and firmly believes that he and his stud can only succeed and prosper, if he can offer the opportunity for the Stud's clients to be successful both in the sales ring and on the racecourse.

 There’s plenty to like at Mickley Stud.
-Our established stallions keep producing winners, and we have made further additions in recent years to keep developing our roster, offering fresh bloodlines and plenty of promise for the future.
+Our established stallions keep producing winners, and we have made further additions over the years to keep developing our roster, offering fresh bloodlines and plenty of promise for the future.

-Then we added Ubettabelieveit who brings even more speed to the roster.
-The winner of the Bombardier Flying Childers Stakes (G2) at Doncaster in 2020, joined us at Mickley Stud to take up stallion duties from the 2022 season.
-He's a really good-looking son of the highly successful sire Kodiac, whose sons are proving to be successful at stud as well.
-Ubettabelieveit, out of the winning Mujadil mare Ladylishandra, is a half brother to group 3 stakes winners Tropical Paradise and Harlem Shake, as well as the listed stakes winner Shenanigans.
+More recently we added Ubettabelieveit who brings even more speed to the roster.
+The winner of the Bombardier Flying Childers Stakes (G2) at Doncaster in 2020, he joined us at Mickley Stud to take up stallion duties in 2022.
+He's a good-looking son of the highly successful sire Kodiac, now established as a sire of sires.
+Out of the winning Mujadil mare Ladylishandra, Ubettabelieveit is a half brother to group 3 stakes winners Tropical Paradise and Harlem Shake, as well as the listed stakes winner Shenanigans.